heberthbraga/geolocation_api/README.md

 ![Ruby](https://github.com/ryanwi/rails7-on-docker/workflows/Ruby/badge.svg)

-# Simple Geolocation Restful API on Docker demo application
+# Geolocation Provider Manager Restful API with Docker

-This API demonstrates a simple geolocation system built with Rails 7 and PostgreSQL.
+This API demonstrates a geolocation provider manager system built with Rails 7 and PostgreSQL.
 The goal of the application is to store geolocation data in the database based on IP address.
 The API is able to add, delete and provide geolocation data for a given service provider.
 There is a default service provider https://ipstack.com/.
 The application was built to easily adapt new service providers by following certain patterns that need to be stored in the database along with the service provider details.

 ## Tech Features